WolframResearch/codeparser/HowToBuild.md

 # Building AST

-AST uses a WL kernel to generate code at build time and a C++ compiler to generate an executable.
+AST uses a WL kernel to generate code at build time and a C++ compiler to compile an executable.

 AST uses C++11 features and requires a compiler that can support at least C++11.